StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 {% endtab %}
 {% tab title="Docker" %}

-Use one of the commands below to pass environment variables when starting StackState Agent in a Docker container.
+To configure a proxy for an Agent running in a Docker container, use one of the commands below to pass environment variables when starting StackState Agent.
 You can choose to use a proxy for all Agent communication (Agent checks and communication with StackState) or only for communication with StackState.

-* To use a proxy for Agent checks and communication with StackState:
+**To use a proxy for Agent checks and communication with StackState:**

+* Single container
    ```yaml
    docker run -d \
      --name stackstate-agent \